-As a small business owner, you might have been approached by an independent contractor or freelancer who wants to work for your company; however, they ask you to fill out their Internal Revenue Service W-9 form in order for them to get paid.
+As a small business owner, you might have been approached by an independent contractor or freelancer who wants to work for your company.

-After extensive research, our team of legal experts and business professionals will provide you with comprehensive steps on how you could fill out a W9 form for your LLC.
+With over a decade of practice as a business consultant for limited liability companies and thorough research on the topic, I'll provide you with comprehensive steps on how you could fill out a W9 form for your LLC.

 Filling Out a W-9 Form